philipperemy/deep-speaker/README.md

 python cli.py --unseen_speakers p363,p364 --audio_dir $AUDIO_DIR --cache_output_dir $CACHE_DIR
 python cli.py --unseen_speakers p363,p363 --audio_dir $AUDIO_DIR --cache_output_dir $CACHE_DIR
 ```
 The first cosine value is the SAN and the second the SAP.
 I could get cosine values of ~0.56 and ~0.0008.
+The audio slices are randomly chosen so it's very likely you get different results than me.
+However you should always see SAN >> SAP.

 #### From any WAV files